 - Students earning a BA must successfully complete a four course sequence in the same language through Language 204 or higher.

-Questions regarding foreign language placement can be directed to Dr. Silvia Rode, Chair, Department of Modern and Classical Languages, at 812/461-5203 or email@example.com.
+Questions regarding foreign language placement can be directed to Dr. Silvia Rode, Chair, Department of World Languages and Cultures, at 812-465-7026 or firstname.lastname@example.org.